Para Vidya means the Knowledge of Brahman. Chapter one of Tejobindu Upanishad describes this Knowledge.

 - It is Brahman that is void and anything beyond the void.

-- It is Brahman which is inconceivable, unknowable and what is beyond the truth or what is not beyond, only the sages know.
+- The one that is Brahman which is inconceivable, unknowable and what is beyond the truth or what is not beyond, only the sages know.

 - It is Brahman which is beyond the states of greed, delusion, pride, fear, desire, anger, sin, heat and cold, hunger and thirst, determination, hesitation, caste pride, bondage, pain, pleasure, repute, and disrepute.